wp-plugins/fblike/readme.txt

 == Description ==

 Add Facebook Like button to your posts.
-Configurable options for layout style, show faces, width, display verb ( like/recommend ), font, and color scheme., i will be adding a shortcode and a function here soon to make the plugin more useful in more situations.
-Currently we do not use the XFBML method for implementing this.
-If there's a request for it i might consider it in a future release.
+Configurable options for layout style, show faces, width, display verb ( like/recommend ), font, and color scheme.
+Allows you to select between IFrame & XFBML output methods, adds a new button to tinymce that pops up a dialog to help you configure your shortcode.
+Comment form does appear when using the XFBML method.

 == Installation ==